 - Chocolate shavings

-Place gelatin and 1/4 milk in a small bowl and let bloom for 5 minutes
+- Place gelatin and ¼ cup milk in a small bowl and let bloom for 5 minutes

-Cover and place in the refrigerator until you are reday to serve the Chocolate Panna Cotta.
+- Cover and place in the refrigerator until you are ready to serve.

 Disclaimer: This is a sponsored post in partnership with Imperial Sugar.
 Imperial Sugar is the Gold Sponsor for #Choctoberfest and provided me with sugar but all opinions are my own.
 Thanks for supporting the brands that made this event (and prizes) possible!